gobstones/gobstones-guidelines/sections/technologies/technologies.md

 <!--- ---------- --->
 <!---  Prettier  --->
 <!--- ---------- --->
-For style consistency, the inclusion of the opinionated code formatter `Prettier` helps to automatically enforce a general set of styling rules.
+To ensure uniformity in coding style, we integrate the opinionated code formatter `Prettier` to automatically enforce a  standardized set of styling rules.
 <details>
 <summary>Expand to view more about <b>Prettier</b></summary>